Raos2806/SoftwareEngineering/Documents/use_cases/UC5_main_menu.md

 # 2. Flow of Events

 ## 2.1 Basic Flow
--start the game and you are automatically in the main menu -there are three buttons (Settings, Credits, Play game) -to play the game, you have to navigate to "Play game", than you can select a world and after that a level -now you can play the best jump and run game in the world
+- start the game and you are automatically in the main menu
+- there are three buttons (Settings, Credits, Play game)
+- to play the game, you have to navigate to "Play game", than you can select a world and after that a level
+- now you can play the best jump and run game in the world

 ### Activity Diagram
 ![Activity Diagram](../Pictures/AD main menu.drawio.svg)